 Simply add your choice of herbs, 2-4 grams by weight, to a large tea pot or mason jar.
 Add 8-16 ounces of boiling water and allow to steep for 5-10 minutes.
-It’s best if the jar or kettle is covered.
-Strain the plant matter, and sweeten to taste.
-All of these herbs are safe to use (the only exception being if you are allergic to ragweed, you shouldn’t use chamomile) and are great for colic or upset tummies.
+It is best if the jar or kettle is covered.
+Finally, strain the plant matter, and sweeten to taste.
+All of these herbs are safe to use (the only exception is chamomile if you are allergic to ragweed) and are great for colic or upset tummies.

-A glycerite is a good choice for those who choose to not use alcohol in any form.
-This involves taking the dried herb and infusing it in a mixture of 75% glycerin and 25% water to extract the herb qualities.
+A glycerite is a good choice for those who do not wish to use alcohol in any form.
+Making glycerite involves taking the dried herb and infusing it in a mixture of 75% glycerin and 25% water to extract the herb qualities.
 Glycerine is a sweet, vegetable based medium that can make “the medicine go down” easier for kids.
-Most often, glycerites are a 1:2 ratio of dried plant matter to glycerin/water mixture.
-What this means is if you are infusing 10 grams of dried herbs, you would add 20 mL of liquid in the form of 15 mL of glycerine and 5 mL of water. (keep in mind, 5 mL is equal to about a teaspoon).
-You will often need to “crush down” the herbs into the liquid as it may not seem like enough to cover it.
+Most often, glycerites are a 1:2 ratio of dried plant matter to a glycerin/water mixture.
+This means if you are infusing 10 grams of dried herbs, you would add 20 ml of liquid in the ratio of 15 ml of glycerine and 5 ml of water. (keep in mind, 5 ml is equal to about a teaspoon).
+You will often need to “crush down” the herbs into the liquid as it may not seem like enough to cover them.

 - blue hyssop

-A tincture is an herbal extract that uses an alcohol menstruum to extract the medicinal qualities.
-The ratio of dried herbs to alcohol is most often 1:5, meaning for every gram of herb, you are using 5 mL of alcohol.
+A tincture is an herbal extract that uses an alcohol menstrum to extract the medicinal qualities.
+The ratio of dried herbs to alcohol is most often 1:5, meaning for every gram of herb, you are using 5 ml of alcohol.
 The highest alcohol by volume (80%) is most often used.
 This may be brandy, vodka, or everclear.
-The bottom shelf, cheapest alcohol is fine for this.
+The cheap, bottom shelf alcohol is fine for this.
 Some common herbs that are best used in tincture form are: